Lif-Platforms/.github/profile/README.md

 # Our Mission
 Our mission is to bring the world closer together by creating innovative services that help us connect.

+#What We Build
+Lif Platforms builds and maintains 2 services as of now.
+We are currently working on Ringer And Dayly.
+Ringer is a messaging app for windows and Dayly is a social media platform.